-The population of this small area around St. Peter’s Basilica is made up of priests, monks, guardians, high-ranking dignitaries, and of course the most important resident, the Pope.
+Also, this small area around St. Peter’s Basilica comprises priests, monks, guardians, high-ranking dignitaries, and of course, the most important resident, the Pope.

 Vatican City was not always so small.
-In the middle of the 19th century, the Papal State covered an area of over 44,000 square kilometers.
-In later years, following efforts to unify Italy, most of the existing states became part of Italy.
+In the middle of the 19th century, the Papal States covered an area of over 44,000 square kilometers.
+In later years, following efforts to unify Italy, most existing states became part of Italy.

 Read more: Who is Nectarios of Aegina?

-- While he didn’t creator a renowned social encyclical as his ancestor had done, he censured the evil treatment of native people groups on the estates of Peru, sent a help commission to Messina after a seismic tremor, and protected exiles to his detriment.
+- While he didn’t creator a famous social encyclical as his ancestor had done, he criticized the cruel treatment of native people groups on the estates of Peru; he also sent a help commission to Messina after a seismic tremor and protected exiles to his detriment.

-- On the eleventh commemoration of his political decision as pope, Europe dove into World War I. Pius had anticipated it, however, it killed him.
+- On the eleventh commemoration of his political decision as pope, Europe dove into World War I. Pius had anticipated it.
+However, it killed him.
 “This is the last hardship the Lord will visit on me.
-I would readily give my life to save my unfortunate youngsters from this horrendous scourge.”
+I would give my life to save my unfortunate youngsters from this horrendous scourge.”

 Read more: What Is St Maurice The Patron Saint Of?

-St. Pius X kicked the bucket in 1914 and was sanctified in 1954.
-At the point when he was sanctified, even though he had a tremendous rundown of extravagant accomplishments, he was announced “Pope of the Blessed Sacrament” due to how the English catechesis centered around this Holy Sacrament, his advancement of incessant gathering, and climbing the age for First Communion.
-What better method for being pope!
+Also, St. Pius X kicked the bucket in 1914 and was sanctified in 1954.
+But, when he was sanctified, even though he had a tremendous rundown of extravagant accomplishments, he was announced “Pope of the Blessed Sacrament” due to how the English catechesis centered around this Holy Sacrament, his advancement of incessant gathering, and climbing the age for First Communion.
+What better method for being a pope!

-Thank you for joining us in understanding that Pope Pius X was a priest.
+Thank you for understanding that Pope Pius X was a priest.
 To test your biblical knowledge about Pope Pius X, visit the following section: Bible quizzes about saints, priests, and biblical characters.
 Have a wonderful day!

 Quizlet about what Pope Pius X preached about